Ashli Babbitt shooting was lawful, unnamed Capitol Police officer cleared, internal review finds

 "It’s a false narrative that he issued no verbal commands or warnings.
 He was screaming, 'Stay back!
 Stay back!
 Don’t come in here!'" he told Real Clear Investigations.

-Fox News’ Chad Pergram, Brie Stimson and Stephanie Pagones, as well as the Associated Press contributed to this report.
+Fox News’ Chad Pergram, Brie Stimson and Stephanie Pagones, as well as the Associated Press, contributed to this report.